chevere/parameter/README.md

 #[CallableAttr('myCallable')]
 ```

-## Parameter types
+## Types

 A Parameter is an object implementing `ParameterInterface`.
-There are several Parameter types, each one with its own validation rules.
 Every Parameter can define a `description` and a `default` value, plus additional validation rules depending on the type.

-A Parameter can be defined using functions and/or attributes, it takes the same arguments for both.
+A Parameter can be defined using functions and/or attributes, it takes same arguments for both.

-When invoking a Parameter it will trigger validation against the passed argument.
+When invoking a Parameter `$param('value')` it will trigger validation against the passed argument.

 ## String